Web Developer CV Examples for 2025 (Full Guide)

 July 2019—present

+What else to include in a CV?
 As a school leaver, education is the main ‘CV thing’ that’s been happening in your life until now.
 This is going to be true if you left school after finishing your GCSEs, if you’re still finishing your A-levels, or if you’ve finished with high school altogether, whatever your next step in life has been.

-The tendency, as a result, is to want to inflate your school-leaver CV education section as much as possible.
+The tendency, as a result, is to want to inflate your school leaver CV education section as much as possible.
 The trick is to do the exact opposite: keep it brief and on-point, bloat- and padding-free.
 Don’t list your grades and don’t list your subjects if you’ve started university.
 Do follow the following guidelines.

 [Degree Type] [Degree Name](Degree Class), [Years Attended]